 8 year lifespan before seat expires

-Each NextFit model comes with harness strap covers (that are required to be used), an infant insert which is only for babies who weigh between 5-11 lbs and an accessory cup holder.
+Each NextFit model comes with harness strap covers (optional), an infant insert which is only for babies who weigh between 5-11 lbs and an accessory cup holder.

 The pattern shown in this review is called “Gravity.”
 It is a gender-neutral black and grey cover.
 There are other NextFit fashions available at different retailers and etailers.
-Amazon sells the Mystique, Studio, Rose & Juno fashions for $279.99 with free shipping and free returns in case it doesn’t work out for some reason.
-Pulse, Infinity & Gemini fashions are BRU exclusives.
+Amazon sells the Mystique, Studio, Rose & Juno fashions.
+Seats sold and shipped directly from Amazon come with free shipping and free returns in case it doesn’t work out for some reason.
+Pulse & Gemini fashions are BRU exclusives.
 The Gravity cover is a Target exclusive.
-And Intrigue & Mystique are available at Kids-n-Cribs.

 MSRP for the NextFit is $279-$299.